Designing-Hope/designing-hope.github.io/index.md

 #### Community Feedback

-This book thrives on feedback.
-It seeks to reflect to the community it serves.
-I'd be honored if you gave the book a review _(on Goodreads)_ or <a href="mailto:info@hopeful.design">reach out</a> with your thoughts.
+It seeks to reflect to the community it serves by thriving on feedback.
+I'd be honored if you gave the book a review _(on Goodreads)_ or feel free to <a href="mailto:info@hopeful.design">reach out</a> with your thoughts.

 <a href="https://www.goodreads.com/book/show/56139631-designing-hope" class="btn">Review &rsaquo;</a>